genskyff/algorithms-c/README.md

 # Algorithms implemented in C

 ## Overview
 This is a repository implemented in C for various basic algorithms and data structures, intended for learning and recording.
-It is licensed under the GPLv3 and designed to be modular, making it easy to be imported into other code.
+It is licensed under the MIT and designed to be modular, making it easy to be imported into other code.

 ## Features
 - Uses only the C standard library, with no 3rd-party libraries